 - ☛ Or, contact the airline if you are confident to receive the money on your own.

-Can you claim compensation for flight delays?
+Can I claim compensation for a delayed flight?

 These are the following conditions when you can ask for compensation under the EU law EC 261: